 The Short Version

-My education is rooted in Mathematics and Computer Science, I studied at Illinois Institute of Technology (IIT) and graduated Suma Cum Laude in 2022 with a BS in Applied Mathematics.
+More relevant to my work, I've built projects across R, Python, SQL, Java, JavaScript, C++, MATLAB, and Haskell, and picked up some HTML and CSS putting this site together.
+My education is rooted in Mathematics and Computer Science, I studied at Illinois Institute of Technology (IIT) and graduated Summa Cum Laude in 2022 with a BS in Applied Mathematics.
 I was in my senior year when I studied for the first actuarial exam on probability, and passed on the first go.
 I accepted an offer at Aon in a niche field of reinsurance focusing on the credit risk transfer of mortgages.
 I spent most of my time dealing with massive data sets, testing proprietary models, and building/maintaining libraries used by the team for automating several functions.
 At the end of 2023, a recruiter reached out to me about an opportunity in Connecticut.
 This was for another reinsurance broker called Gallagher Re.
-I was asked to take on the role of a "technical broker" for their mortgage team, someone who could work with clients as well as debug a script and interpret model results.
+I was brought on as a "technical broker" for their mortgage team, someone who could work with clients as well as debug a script and interpret model results.
 I enjoyed a little over 2 years in CT before returning home to my beloved Chicago.

 Thank you for taking the time to learn a bit more about me.
 If you have any interest in having a chat, please reach out to me on LinkedIn (you can find my profile at the top or the bottom of the page).
 I'd love the chance to connect with someone new and perhaps even collaborate on a new project together.